gumaerc-testorg/ocw-www/content/websites/wgs.160j-fall-2019.md

   \ and the nuclear freeze campaign, climate science and environmental justice, the\
   \ civil rights movement, Vietnam War protests, the March 4 movement at MIT, concerns\
   \ about genetic engineering, gender equality, intersectional feminism, and student\
-  \ activism at MIT.\n\nRead a profile of the class \"[Scientists as Engaged Citizens](https://shass.mit.edu/news/news-2020-class-profile-science-activism-wgs-sts)\"\
+  \ activism at MIT.\n\nRead a profile of the class \"[Scientists as Engaged Citizens](https://news.mit.edu/2021/scientists-as-engaged-citizens-0203)\"\
-  \ by the MIT School of Humanities, Arts, and Social Sciences.\n"
+  \ by the MIT School of Humanities, Arts, and Social Sciences."
 course_image:
   content: 617943f2-6aa7-e9b9-45f1-db07e427effd
   website: wgs-160j-science-activism-gender-race-and-power-fall-2019